Claude Code + Sailop: Building Unique Frontends in Minutes

 Before and After

-Without Sailop, asking Claude Code for a feature card:
+Without Sailop, ask Claude Code for a feature card and you get this:

 // Without Sailop